-Last week, we learned some parenting lessons from the Hecks.
-And amazingly, keeping with “The Middle” theme, last week’s episode answered the question: what happens when you miss the financial aid deadline?
+We admit it.
+We’re fans of the TV show “The Middle.”
+And we’ve learned some great parenting lessons from the Hecks.
+One episode even answered an important college question: what happens when you miss the financial aid deadline?

 Despite all the reminders, Sue forgot to refile for financial aid, jeopardizing her aid and scholarships.
 She ignored the posters around campus, deleted the reminder emails, and was not informed about the need to refile for aid every year while in college.
 The consequences?
 She found out on the first day of school that her tuition bill was due and her registration for all her classes had been rescinded.

 As you can imagine, panic mode set in.
 When she informed her parents of her predicament they were less than supportive.
 They had expected her to be responsible and pay attention to the signs and emails.
 This was even more devastating because the Hecks could not afford to pay for college.

 Thinking he could appeal to the college and ask for mercy, he and Sue went to the financial aid office on campus.
 He tried everything from explaining, to flattery, to compassion; but nothing worked.
 The college was not sympathetic and to pay Sue’s tuition for the year, he sold his small business.